 Saheliyon Ki Badi

-I decided to go for Lake Pichola boating first from the City Palace and here made a visit to famous and stunning Jag Mandir Palace and Jag Mandir Garden.
-While boating, it was amazing to enjoy the superb view of the Lake Palace, the world-famous luxurious romantic hotel by Taj Group.
+I decided to go for Lake Pichola boating first from the City Palace and here made a visit to the famous and stunning Jag Mandir Palace and Jag Mandir Garden.
+While boating, it was amazing to enjoy the superb view of the Lake Palace, the world-famous luxurious romantic hotel by the Taj Group.

-Beauty of Lake Pichola and Aravalli Hill
+The Beauty of Lake Pichola and Aravalli Hill

 Jag Mandir Palace